ShefBots/shefbots.github.io/_posts/2019-10-12-monday-meetings.markdown

 ![A chassis design idea]({{ site.url }}/assets/191009_chassis.png)
 {: style="text-align: center;"}

-Still, the rest of us are thinking in the background, pondering such questions as "Where are the flashing LEDs going to go?" - and I've just done finished this blog post!
+Still, the rest of us are thinking in the background, pondering such questions as "Where are the flashing LEDs going to go?" - and I've just finished this blog post!
 Stay tuned for more soon.